Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Criminal tactics are evolving.
 Bad actors are experimenting with technology like automation, AI, and custom-made tools for the sole purpose of evading detection.
 That innovation changes how (and how fast) they collect passwords and other valuable data.
 It also alters how they check the validity of stolen credentials, and the ways they programmatically distribute stolen information to their other criminals.

 As criminals turn to automation, so have defenders.
 SpyCloud’s Active Directory Guardian – powered by our proprietary identity analytics – gives teams an important competitive advantage in the race against the clock.
-With Active Directory Guardian, you can remediate exposed credentials faster than it takes to get through your inbox at the start of the day, or to walk to Starbucks for a coffee – just 15 minutes.
+With Active Directory Guardian, you can remediate exposed credentials faster than it takes to get through your inbox at the start of the day, or to walk to Starbucks for a coffee – within 5 minutes.

 How Active Directory Guardian protects your employees – and your business – around the clock